-The environment of the early Church, with its post-resurrection faith and extensive ministry to the gentiles, became progressively detached from the ethos of Palestine at the time of Jesus.
+The environment of the Early Church, with its post-resurrection faith and extensive ministry to the gentiles, became progressively detached from the ethos of Palestine at the time of Jesus.

-By the writing of the gospels, much of this ethos was obscure to many Christians.
+By the writing of the Gospels, much of this ethos was obscure to many Christians.
 Consequently, details like these are highly unlikely to have been added in later.

-Remarkably, the gospel narratives preserve not only the customs and actions of Palestinian Judaism, but also expressions (such as “Son of David” or “Rabbi” or “He is a prophet”) that would have been superseded by other more suitable titles or expressions in the post-resurrection Church.
+Remarkably, the Gospel narratives preserve not only the customs and actions of Palestinian Judaism but also expressions (such as “Son of David” or “Rabbi” or “He is a prophet”) that would have been superseded by other more suitable titles or expressions in the post-resurrection Church.

-This speaks to the historicity not only of the gospels in general, but of the specific narratives within the gospels where these anachronisms occur.
+This speaks to the historicity not only of the Gospels in general but of the specific narratives within the Gospels where these anachronisms occur.

 For example, the way in which Jesus worked miracles is completely different from that of Jewish or Hellenistic miracle workers.

-This unique style of miracle working is present in all five independent sources which leads to the question – “If the evangelists did not derive this unique style from the teachings, expressions, and actions of an original common tradition about Jesus, how could it occur so consistently in every independent tradition?”
+This unique style of miracle-working is present in all five independent sources which leads to the question—“If the evangelists did not derive this unique style from the teachings, expressions, and actions of an original common tradition about Jesus, how could it occur so consistently in every independent tradition?”

-This leads to the inference of a common source for this common tradition – the most probable of which is Jesus Himself.
+This leads to the inference of a common source for this common tradition—the most probable of which is Jesus Himself.

-5) Criteria of Semitisms
+Applying the Criteria of Semitisms to Jesus' Miracles

-The New Testament gospels were written in Greek; however, the oral and written traditions underlying their many narratives were formulated in Aramaic.
+The New Testament Gospels were written in Greek; however, the oral and written traditions underlying their many narratives were formulated in Aramaic.